Visit our online Jewelry Shop

 Les Bernard

-Founder [s]/Owner [s]: Bernard Shapiro and Lester Joy ~ 1963- 1996 -The trademark Les Bernard is a combination of the founders names.
+Founder [s]/Owner [s]: Bernard Shapiro and Lester Joy ~ Early 1960s- 1996 -The trademark Les Bernard is a combination of the founders names.
 Bernard Shapiro is the son of another well known costume jewelry maker, Harold Shapiro founder of Vogue Jewelry Company.
 Their pieces were innovative, utilizing techniques not seen before in costume jewelry.
 Les Bernard made jewelry for others.
 Materials and techniques included: Quality pieces using techniques not tried before such as the setting of flat backed marcasites and rhinestones in the same item.
 Combining different shapes and stones.
+Sterling.
 The use of fabric, crystal and enamel.
 Back to top

 Fred A. Block